jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

   where if you pass the function '/foo/bar', '/foo/bar' it should return ('..', '.') and not the other way around.
 This case actually happens at the very beginning of the iteration.
+* Clarify Tableau requirements to say that they should demonstrate that their cross-vis filter is working by doing screen caps with two different subsets filtered (or all data and one subset).
+I'm not sure how to clarify the requirement that some data element needs to be "computed".